YomnaMohsen/alx-higher_level_programming/0x10-python-network_0/README.md

-Using bash and pyrhon scripting to send http request and get information by curl command
+Using bash and python scripting to send http request and get information by curl command